DannyArends/CTLmapping/doc/joss/2016/paper.md

 To increase the reach of our method, we have integrated CTL into GeneNetwork (GN) a free and open source (FOSS) framework for web-based genetics that can be deployed anywhere [@Sloan:2016].
-This allows results from CTL mapping to be interactively explored using a web interface provided by GN.
-Additionally results from CTL mapping can be visualized by plotting routines provided by the R package, however results can also be exported to external tools (such as cytoscape) for visualization.
+This allows results from CTL mapping to be interactively explored using the familiar GeneNetwork web interface.
+Additionally results from CTL mapping can be visualized by plotting routines provided by the R package, however results can also be exported to external tools (such as Cytoscape [@Cytoscape:2003]) for visualization and interactive exploration.

 # Example datasets